Muang Xay: Development

-Due to Oudomxay's location as the most important traffic junction in northern Laos (the only road from Luang Prabang to the north passes through Oudomxay), in the past few years the province was mainly visited by foreigners passing through.

-The average length of stay was short.
-Oudomxay had the image of being undeveloped and uninteresting to tourists, which was reflected in articles about the town in tourist guidebooks.

-This is changing.
-Oudomxay is nowadays seen as a province in which discovering "authentic" Laos is possible, especially in terms of ecotourism.
+Oudomxay is seen as a province in which discovering "authentic" Laos is possible, especially in terms of ecotourism.
 The tourism office offers guided trekking tours, a Lao cookery course, and a workshop on traditional paper making.
-In Oudomxay there are now two travel agencies, one of them offering guided bicycle tours through Laos.

 According to the Statistical Report on Tourism in Laos 2008 by the Lao National Tourism Administration, the number of tourists has increased from approximately 18,600 to 102,000 between 2001 and 2008.
 According to the statistics, approximately 17% of all 1.7 million tourists visiting Laos in 2008 came to Oudomxay.
-Oudomxay has eight hotels and approximately 52 guesthouses, most of them in the provincial capital of Muang Xay and the riverine traffic junction Pakbeng.
+Oudomxay has eight hotels and approximately 52 guesthouses.

 Potential

 Overall, about 1,286 beds were available in Oudomxay in 2006.
 In 2008, their occupancy rate was approximately 60% compared to 73% in Luang Prabang.

-Poor infrastructure impedes the development of tourism in Oudomxay Province.
-This is clear in the example of the recently new discovered Chom Ong Cave, about 45 km from Oudomxay, the largest known cave in northern Laos.
-It has a length of more than 16 km, ceiling heights up to 50 m, a stream course flowing in the cave and is rated "exceptional" and "the most significant find and the biggest highlight" in northern Laos by several speleological magazines.
+There is a discovered Chom Ong Cave, about 45 km from Oudomxay, the largest known cave in northern Laos.
+It has a length of more than 16 km, ceiling heights up to 50 m, a stream course flowing in the cave and is rated "exceptional" and "the most significant find and the biggest highlight" in northern Laos by some speleological magazines.

-The cave complex is accessible after an hour's walk from the village of Ban Chom Ong Thai, but access to that village is by dirt roads which become difficult in the rainy season.
-The cave's potential as a tourist destination is thus hampered because of the lack of infrastructure.